 European Partnerships are established in sectorial areas and are based on challenges.
-They are used when challenges are of a scale that require a range of partners (public and private) to come together in order to deliver societal and economic impact through investments in research and innovation.
+They are used when challenges are of a scale that require a range of partners (public and private) to come together in order to deliver societal and economic impact through investments in research and innovation and where individual calls would not be able to achieve the same impact.
 Due to the size of challenges addressed through partnerships, they normally last for three years or more.
 Partnerships represent a significant investment (up to half of the budget of Pillar II).